-- Offers the best scenic view of the Kathmandu Valley and 180-degree panoramic view of the Himalayan ranges.
+- It offers the best scenic view of the Kathmandu Valley and 180-degree panoramic view of the Himalayan ranges.
 9 Himalayan ranges can be seen from here (out of the 13 ranges we have in Nepal)!

 - You can ride a cable car from here.
 The cable car will take you from the base of the hill to the top!

-- Magnificent view of neighbouring hills, Chitlang, Daman, Naghdhunga, Gorkha, Nuwakot, Chitwan etc., making it one of the best hiking, biking, sightseeing and day tour destination
+- Magnificent view of neighboring hills, Chitlang, Daman, Naghdhunga, Gorkha, Nuwakot, Chitwan, etc., making it one of the best hiking, biking, sightseeing and day tour destination

-- The viewpoint for Gorkha's King Prithivi Narayan Shah who made Kathmandu as the capital city of unified Nepal.
+- The viewpoint for Gorkha’s King Prithivi Narayan Shah made Kathmandu the capital city of unified Nepal.